DyDxdYdX/sabah-public-holiday-fetcher/README.md

 ```
 This will:
 - Create an `api` directory
-- Generate JSON files for each year (2023-2027 by default)
+- Generate JSON files for each year (automatically calculated based on the current year)
 - Create a `years.json` file listing all available years
+- Create a `metadata.json` file with API information

+The data is automatically updated monthly via GitHub Actions, but you can also trigger the workflow manually from the Actions tab in your GitHub repository.

 ### Deploy to GitHub Pages
 1. Push the repository to GitHub